quanterall/HaskellMaterials/basics/03-effectful.md

 as in "IO has the kind `* -> *`" where the asterisks are types, so it takes one type and returns a total one.

-So what is it about `IO ()` that makes it so common in libraries and APIs? `IO` means we can do "basically anything", and `()` is the type representing "No interesting return value", which means that the closest analog we can find in other languages is `void`.
+So what is it about `IO ()` that makes it so common in libraries and APIs? `IO` means we have an essentially arbitrary action, and `()` is the type representing "No interesting return value", which means that the closest analog we can find in other languages is `void`.
 Functions that return `IO ()` are used because they cause something to happen and that's their main purpose.

 Examples: